noblessei89/MA-EV-load-profiling/README.md

-# Data-Driven Estimation of Residential EV Charging Loads: Boston, MA
+# Data-Driven Estimation of Residential EV Charging Loads: Massachusetts

 ## Overview
-This repository provides realistic residential electric vehicle (EV) charging load data for the Boston, Massachusetts area.
+This repository provides realistic residential electric vehicle (EV) charging load data for the Massachusetts area.
 It includes both the original dataset used for generating synthetic data and the resulting synthetic charging load data.

 ## Features
 ### Training Dataset